-Liquidity indicators are constructed for value-weighted price indices in a sample of 30 countries, including G-7, five Australasian industrial countries, a group of emerging markets, and at a global level. .
-The choice of countries was guided by the availability of pricing data for (at least) stock and government bond markets.
+Liquidity indicators are constructed for value-weighted price indices in a sample of 30 countries, including G-7, five Australasian industrial countries, a group of emerging markets, and at a global level.
+12. The choice of countries was guided by the availability of pricing data for (at least) stock and government bond markets.
 We collected available daily and monthly data for the period from January 1, 1980 to April 31, 2008 on broad stock indices, government bond indices for all the countries, and money market indices for industrial countries.
 Similar data were collected for a world aggregate.
 In addition, we collected data on bond yields and spreads.
-Data on stock markets for all countries, and government bond and money markets for industrial countries are from the DataStream (JP Morgan bond indices and Citigroup cash indices), while the data on bond market returns, yields, and spreads for emerging markets (and Korea) are from the Bloomberg (JP Morgan EMBI index and its constituents).
+Data on stock markets for all countries, and government bond indices and Citigroup cash indices), while the data on bond market returns, yields, and spreads for emerging markets (and Korea) are from the Bloomberg (JP Morgan EMBI index and its constituents).